 - Self-doubt.
 Finally, you may also think that you will never be good enough, that your work is pointless, or that you lack the necessary imagination—despite having produced good creative work in the past and having received praise for it.

-Second, if you are experiencing many of these signs, or even just one of these signs for a long time, it may be more serious than creative burnout.
-Many of these signs are also found in mental health conditions such as depression, anxiety disorders, seasonal affective disorder, or could be caused by sleep problems.
+Please note that if you are experiencing many of these signs, or even just one of these for a long time, it may be more serious than creative burnout.
+Many of these signs are also found in mental health conditions such as depression, anxiety disorders, and seasonal affective disorder, or could be caused by sleep problems.
 In doubt, it’s always worth talking to a professional.

 How to bounce back from creative burnout

-Creative burnout can make us feel powerless, as if there was nothing to be done about it.
-But we do have agency and can use simple strategies to break the cycle.
-Of course, simple does not mean easy, but removing unnecessary complexity from our approach makes it more likely us succeed.
+Creative burnout can make us feel powerless as if there was nothing to be done about it.
+But we have agency and can use simple strategies to break the cycle.
+Of course, simple does not mean easy, but removing unnecessary complexity from our approach makes it more likely for us to succeed.